-For REDD+ purposes, complete information means the provision of data that allows for the reconstruction of the FREL and the REDD+ results.
+For REDD+ purposes, complete information means the provision of data that allows for reconstruction of FREL and the REDD+ results.

-The links to the database and the information that allows for the reconstruction of the results are listed in Section b.1 of the FREL Cerrado.
-The data is listed below and can be accessed at Info Hub Brasil (http://redd.mma.gov.br/en/infohub).
+Links to the database and information that allows for results reconstruction are listed in Section b.1 of FREL Cerrado.
+Data are listed below and can be accessed at Info Hub Brasil (http://redd.mma.gov.br/en/infohub).